Kansas City metro

 - North Kansas City and the Northland — newer master-planned subdivisions with rapid suburban growth.
 Common job: full architectural-shingle replacement post-storm.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Kansas City homeowners
+How we connect Kansas City homeowners

 Network contractors in the Kansas City metro carry county or city-level contractor registration as required, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors — Missouri and Kansas hail claims are negotiated, not just submitted.